-There’s a lot going on both globally and locally, and it can feel overwhelming and inundating at times in our around-the-clock, virtually-connected world.
+A lot is going on both globally and locally, and it can feel overwhelming and inundating at times in our around-the-clock, virtually-connected world.
 Practicing self-forgiveness is foundational for preparing yourself to take loving, compassionate and helpful action in your life and your work.

-“I think self forgiveness is really important for that—being able to learn from a moment and move on.
+“I think self-forgiveness is essential for that—being able to learn from a moment and move on.
 So, you can just enjoy the day-to-day,” advises Card.

 Start with this simple, Sahaja yoga-inspired affirmation: